Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

-Contract both sides of the above expression with $\ps_{lijk}$ and use the fact that the left hand side and each of the three terms on the right hand side are totally skew in $i,j,k$.
+Contract both sides of the above expression with $\ps_{lijk}$ and use the fact that the left-hand side and each of the three terms on the right-hand side are totally skew in $i,j,k$.
 We obtain

 Apply the contraction identities to rewrite the above as

 The above expression can be rearranged and reindexed to give precisely~\eqref{eq:g2bianchi}. \end{proof}